tstuefe/JEP387/jep.md

 Class loaders get assigned a chunk of Metaspace memory; they allocate from it via pointer-bump allocation.
 Typically, at some point the class loader will stop loading classes and has no further need for Metaspace memory; the remaining space in its current chunk is wasted.

-Space wasted this way typically amounts to about 5-12% of committed Metaspace.
+Space wasted this way typically amounts to about 5-20% of committed Metaspace.
+Note that the more small class loaders exist - loaders only loading few or a single class each - the higher this percentage becomes.
+Typical examples include loaders for Reflection delegator classes and for hidden classes backing Lambdas.

 A second waste point is leftover space in retired chunks: when the free space left in a chunk is too small to satisfy an allocation, the class loader requests a new chunk; an attempt is made to reuse the leftover space of the old chunk, but often fails.